 A copy of Thoreau’s Walden sat on the small bookshelf in the cabin, and I thought of him often during my stay.
 I thought of how thankful I was to not have to get up and chop wood for a fire to make my coffee.
 I enjoyed my view of the woods, but I also enjoyed the indoor plumbing and the hot water and the quiet heat/ac unit and the place to plug in my phone and computer.

-There’s no wifi at the cabin, but there is cell service.
+There’s no wifi at the cabin, but there is cell service in the area.
 When you enter the cabin, there’s a Cellphone Lockbox where you can put your devices on arrival.
-I wasn’t that disciplined, but I
+I wasn’t that disciplined, but I appreciated the sentiment.

 I had planned to go for a hike, but the weather was chillier than I expected, so I stayed in my cabin most of the morning.
 But as soon as the sun emerged and lit up the edges of the remaining yellow leaves on the trees, I knew I’d better get out there.
 I looked through the list of suggested trails in the Getaway notebook, consulted the Hiking Project app I had downloaded before I left home, and picked a trail that looked challenging but was not within the nearby Shenandoah National Park (I didn’t feel like paying the $25 entry fee just for a few hours).